mcampora/sm-cli/README.md

    aws_secret_access_key=...
    aws_session_token=...
    ```
-   You need to at least define the default profile.
+   You need to at least define the default profile (the governance account).
-   3 additional profiles are available to create a data mesh with 4 accounts:
+   You can define 3 additional profiles to create a data mesh with 4 accounts:
    - dev
    - test
    - prod